 An unassuming neighborhood bar is the starting line for an awesome night.
 Great people watching, kitschy drinks (amaretto float!), and a killer bar menu (it's all about the fried chicken with itsy biscuits and honey butter).
 Service can be a bit all over the map, but the festive music and vibe more than makes up for it.

-A bar with eight vintage lanes, a rock-and-roll soundtrack, and a low-key '70s vibe.
+If a "friend" tries to take you to Brooklyn Bowl, run far away — to this dive bar with eight cool and cozy vintage lanes, a rock-and-roll soundtrack, and a low-key '70s vibe.

 You know it's summer when Habana Outpost opens up its chain link gate, fires-up the food truck grills, and flicks on the bike-powered smoothie machine.
 The seasonal hangout serves cheap beer and Cuban sandwiches in its open lot; has a DJ, film nights, and crafts for kids; and welcomes a fun, laid-back crowd that spills out onto the streets and nearly turns every day into a block party.